huggingface/blog/asr-chunking.md

 There are ways to try and work around the problem in a general fashion, but they are never entirely robust.
-You can try to chunk only when you encounter silence but you may have a non silent audio for a long time (a song, or noisy café audio ?).
+You can try to chunk only when you encounter silence but you may have a non silent audio for a long time (a song, or noisy café audio).
 You can also try to cut only when there's no voice but it requires another model and this is not an entirely solved problem.
 You could also have a continous voice for a very long time.